luisweir/productivity-tools/README.md

 Browse to `http://localhost:8080`.

 ### 💬 chatprompt.py
-**Description:** Interactive command-line RAG chatbot with spinner animation and colored output.
+**Description:** Boost your productivity with a personal command-line RAG chatbot that retrieves answers from your local data, featuring spinner animation and colored output.
 **Usage:**
 ```bash
 python chatprompt.py
 ```

 ### 🔍 faiss-ingest.py
-**Description:** Splits PDF documents into text chunks, generates embeddings with OCI, and indexes them into a FAISS vector store.
+**Description:** Boost your productivity by creating a searchable vector store from your PDFs; splits documents into text chunks, generates embeddings with OCI, and indexes them into a FAISS vector store.
 **Before Running:** Update the `pdf_dirs` list at the top of the script to point to your PDF directories.
 **Usage:**
 ```bash